TheTechnobear/VcvRnboTemplate/docs/setup.md

 ```bash
 cd VcvModules && make dist
 ```
+*If build fails, run `python3 scripts/check.py` to verify your setup*

 Copy the generated plugin to your VCV Rack plugins directory and test the Demo module.